milanju/memento/README.md

 ## How to use

 Memento provides you with two Methods you need to implement into your code.
+Calling either of the methods requires the client(user) to be logged in to your Meteor app.

 1. Memento.remember(col, doc)
 Call this in your remove Method before removing an object.